intel/neural-speed/README.md

 Enable verbose mode and control tracing information using the `NEURAL_SPEED_VERBOSE` environment variable.

 Available modes:
 - 0: Print all tracing information.
-Comprehensive output, including: evaluation time and operator profiling.
+Comprehensive output, including: evaluation time and operator profiling. (need to set `NS_PROFILING` to ON and recompile)
 - 1: Print evaluation time.
 Time taken for each evaluation.
 - 2: Profile individual operator.
-Identify performance bottleneck within the model.
+Identify performance bottleneck within the model. (need to set `NS_PROFILING` to ON and recompile)